EWeek Event Details

 Starting on the Sunday of Engineer's week, the scavenger hunt will be held all across campus until the last day of competitions, Wednesday.
 Every day new clues and riddles will appear.

-Each CoE department team competes for top honors in the classic tug-of-war.
+Each College of Engineering department team competes for top honors in the classic tug-of-war.